srijeshpillai/audio-condition-monitoring-framework/README.md

 ```
 ### 4. Run the Notebooks

-The analysis is contained in the below Jupyter Notebook:
-model_analysis.ipynb: This notebook contains the core logic for loading the data, training all six models, evaluating their performance, and generating the primary results tables.
+The analysis is contained in the Jupyter Notebook: model_analysis.ipynb.
+This notebook contains the core logic for loading the data, training all six models, evaluating their performance, and generating the primary results tables.